WORLD’S TOUGHEST ROW - THE PACIFIC

 Each June, crews from around the globe set off on a 2,800-mile crossing of the mid-Pacific Ocean — from Monterey, California to Hanalei Bay on Kaua’i, Hawaii — testing endurance, skill and determination at every turn.

-Rowing unsupported and around the clock — two hours on, two hours off — we’ll battle sleep deprivation, isolation, and extreme physical and mental fatigue as we push across the ocean, day and night.
+Rowing unsupported and around the clock — two hours rowing, one or two hours off — we’ll battle sleep deprivation, isolation, and extreme physical and mental fatigue as we push across the ocean, day and night.

 THE CHALLENGE AT A GLANCE

-The World’s Toughest Row – Pacific is a rare and formidable ocean crossing — a route that offers new adventures, new world records, and truly once-in-a-lifetime experiences.
+The World’s Toughest Row – Pacific is a rare and formidable ocean crossing — a route that offers new adventures and truly once-in-a-lifetime experiences.

 2,800 miles across the mid-Pacific